Characters in Ghosts of Saint Pierre

 Samuel Dupouy & Adèle Blondel de Rougery: In the civil records Samuel Dupouy is listed as a stockbroker.
 He likely had many business interests, including the family Dupouy rhumerie.
 Samuel appears on just about all of the civic records having to do with the Poncys, indicating that the families were very close.
 They died in the eruption along with all of their children.

 Therese “Té” Dupouy & Gustav Caminade: Although much of Gustav’s business was in Saint Pierre, where he owned a retail food store, Caminade’s, the family lived elsewhere on the island.
 He also owned his own transatlantic shipping business which traded between Saint-Pierre and Bordeaux.
 The family survived the eruption.
 Some of the children married in metropolitan France.

-Raphael Dupouy: The family rum business was likely managed by Raphael Dupouy.
+Raphael Dupouy: The family rhumerie was managed by Raphael Dupouy.
 The Dupouy Rhumerie was located at the south end of Saint Pierre, not too far from the mouillage.
 He died in the eruption.

 Clara: Clara Mandeville, wife of Paul Poncy, was born in Outremont, Canada, a suburb of Montreal.
 Her family lived alternately between Montreal, Labelle Canada, and the Lake Champlain area of Vermont.

 Arthur Mandeville: Arthur Mandeville was a photographer in Montreal.
-His wife, Clarinda Charlebois was from Sainte-Anne-de-Bellevue, which is
+His wife, Clarinda Charlebois was from Sainte-Anne-de-Bellevue.

 Therese Boulet & François Mandeville: Arthur Mandeville’s mother lived in the Joly district of Labelle along with his father, François Mandeville.
 François was the Notary for Mont Laurel, Quebec.

-Francis Paul: Jos.
-Paul’s oldest son in America died of the Spanish Flu in 1918.
+Francis Paul: Frank, Paul’s oldest son in the U.S., died from complications of the Spanish Flu in 1918.

 The young Poncy children: Clair, Arthur, Henry, and Raymond were Theresa’s younger siblings at the time of Francis Paul’s death.
 Lawrence and Francis “Pat” were born after the events of the story.

 Vachel Lindsay: Paul did not know Vachel Lindsay, as far as we know.
 He was added for dramatic purposes.

 The priests: Fathers Edouard, Napoleon, and Coneally were the actual priests at their respective churches.
-The fathers at the College-Sèminaire, however, are fictional.
+Other Fathers at the College-Sèminaire, however, are fictional.

 The Tambois family: The Tambois family was real.
 At the time of the 1900 US Census, Paul was a boarder in their house.
 Frank and 14-year-old Lea both worked in the textile mills.

 Albert and Annie Bouley: The Bouleys were actual neighbors in 1900.
 Whether Paul knew them is unknown, but Albert Bouley was a 3rd cousin to Clara’s grandmother, Therese Boulet.
-The Boulets family had (and still have) large reunions like the one in the book, so it is possible that Paul met Clara through this family connection.
-The Lanois family were boarders in the Bouley house.
+The Boulet family had (and evidently still has) large reunions like the one in the book, so it is possible that Paul met Clara through this family connection.
+The Lanois family were actual boarders in the Bouley house.

 Raoul Dufail: The Dufail family and the Poncy family were neighbors in Saint Pierre.
-Raoul Dufail was one of the witnesses at the birth of André Paul Poncy.
-He actually married Marguerite Gemeau, the daughter of the cigar maker on Quai Peynier.
-The Gemeau’s had also migrated to Cayenne.
+Raoul Dufail was one of the witnesses to the birth certificate of André Paul Poncy.
+He eventually married Marguerite Gemeau, the daughter of the cigar maker on Quai Peynier.
+The Gemeau’s had also migrated to Cayenne before the eruption.
 Raoul’s uncle, Paul Dufail, was the head of surgery at the hospital in Saint Pierre and died in the tragedy of Mt.
 Pélée.

 Alcide Dufail family: Alcide Dufail, Raoul’s brother, migrated to Maine in the 1890s, where he married Louise Lamarque.
 Their son, Raoul, went on to become an accomplished tenor and was one of the first musicians to be broadcast in a radio program in New York.